mdh266/CrimeTime/README.md

 *doxygen doc/Doxfile*

-a directory called html will be created open the file "index.html" in the html directory.
+a directory /CrimeTime/html/ will be created.
+Open the file "index.html" in the html directory.